 Trottier spent six more seasons in New York following the Canada Cup and saw his numbers steadily fall.
 He was still a dedicated and effective defensive player, however, and in 1990 the Pittsburgh Penguins signed the veteran to bolster their playoff chances.
 Trottier was an important part of the Penguin team that won two straight titles after he joined the squad.
 Stars such as Mario Lemieux and Jaromir Jagr attributed much of the team's success to the aging star's leadership, his drive and desire.
 Trottier retired following the Penguins' second Cup victory and spent one year in the Islanders' front office.

 But he was soon bored with his desk job and returned to the league as a player in 1993-94 at the age of 37.
 He played 41 games with the Penguins while acting as an assistant coach, a job he continued after finally hanging up his skates at the end of that season.
 Trottier remained with the Pens until 1997, at which time he took the coaching reigns of the Portland Pirates of the AHL.
 He returned to the NHL within a year, this time as an assistant coach with the Colorado Avalanche.
 Bryan helped the Avs claim their second Stanley Cup championship in 2001, adding yet another ring to his already impressive haul.
-Bryan Trottier was inducted into the Hockey Hall of Fame in 1997.
+Trottier would also serve as the head coach of the New York Rangers and assistant coach with the Buffalo Sabres.